CodeSimcoe/MandelbrotFx/README.md

 * <kbd>Alt</kbd> + <kbd>O</kbd> : Enable / disable escape overlay
 * <kbd>Alt</kbd> + <kbd>P</kbd> : Play / pause music

+You can also press <kbd>Alt</kbd> in the app to see mnemonics on buttons that have shortcuts.

 ## Music

 Free of use, by Clavier-Music